davestephens/docker-enigma-bbs/README.md

 | /enigma-bbs/logs        | Logs                                                                 |
 | /enigma-bbs/mods        | ENiGMA mods                                                          |
 | /mail                   | FTN mail (for use with an external mailer)                           |

+## TODO

+* Any more space optimisations?
+* Install packages for mods on container init

 ## License